 All tariffs come with free calls and texts as well as endless data for selected social and chat apps.
 You can use Snapchat, Instagram, WhatsApp, Facebook, Twitter, Pinterest, Viber and Facebook Messenger as much as you want, without eating into your 30-day data allowance.

 If your main data usage focuses on social media, VOXI’s 6GB deal should suit you.
 Those with bigger browsing needs can get 15GB or 45GB data deals.
 You can also purchase an extra 1GB of data each month, as well as video and streaming passes so you can watch the likes of Netflix, YouTube and Prime Video or listen to Spotify or Apple Music without eating into your main data allowance.

 If you're already a Vodafone customer, you can join VOXI immediately online.
 Otherwise you will be have to apply and will be sent a free SIM in the post.
-Either way you will need to submit ID that proves you or the intended recipient of the SIM is under 25.
 Customers not currently on Vodafone will need to get a PAC code to transfer their number.
 The network says this should only take two days but you may also need to get your phone unlocked by your current provider to use the new SIM, which could take longer.

 VOXI only offers SIM only deals.
 This means you will need to buy a handset separately.
 This will cost more upfront, but can cost less over the full contract length – depending on the phone you choose.
 On the upside, this means you can change your handset whenever you like.
 If you're looking for a tablet SIM for an iPad or Android tablet, VOXI also provides these.